simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 By using a VPN, you can establish a secure tunnel between your device and the internet, making it difficult for anyone to intercept or access your data.
 This is especially important when connecting to public Wi-Fi networks, which are often unsecured and vulnerable to cyber attacks.

-Additionally, a VPN can help you bypass geographic restrictions and access region-restricted content.
+Also, a VPN can help you bypass geographic restrictions and access region-restricted content.
 Whether you want to stream your favorite TV shows while traveling abroad or access websites that are blocked in your country, a VPN can provide you with the necessary tools to do so securely and anonymously.

 ### Using Network Security Software

 Network security software, such as firewalls and antivirus programs, play a vital role in protecting your home wireless network.
 These software solutions can detect and block potential threats, ensuring that your network remains secure and your data is safe from malicious attacks.

 A firewall acts as a barrier between your network and the outside world, monitoring incoming and outgoing network traffic.
-It analyzes the data packets to determine if they are safe or potentially harmful.
+It analyzes the data packets to determine if they're safe or potentially harmful.
 By setting up a firewall, you can control what traffic is allowed into your network, reducing the risk of unauthorized access and data breaches.

 Antivirus programs, on the other hand, scan your network and devices for malware, viruses, and other malicious software.
 They detect and remove any threats, preventing them from causing harm to your network or compromising your data.
 Regularly updating your antivirus software ensures that it can effectively detect and neutralize the latest threats.